 APR is similar to BPR in that it reduces the value of the transfer but it may not give full relief on the value.
 It is available on the transfer of agricultural property so long as various conditions are met.
-APR is set to be restricted to UK assets only from April 2024.
+APR is restricted to UK assets only from April 2024.